-The following exceptions will apply:

-- Comedy Series and Drama Series will have eight nominations - Actor and Actress categories for the same genre/category designation, i.e., supporting actor comedy and supporting actress comedy, will have parity in the number of nominations (except in categories with fewer than 20 submissions). - Categories with fewer than 20 submissions - \circ 0 7 submissions = submissions will be screened by the appropriate peer group for nomination; any entry that receives nine-tenths approval will receive a nomination - ${\odot}$ 8 19 submissions = divide the number of submissions by 4 and round to the nearest whole number - 2.
+- The following exceptions will apply: - Comedy Series and Drama Series will have eight nominations - Actor and Actress categories for the same genre/category designation, i.e., supporting actor comedy and supporting actress comedy, will have parity in the number of nominations (except in categories with fewer than 20 submissions). - Categories with fewer than 20 submissions - 0 7 submissions = submissions will be screened by the appropriate peer group(s) for nomination; any entry (up to two) that receives 70% approval will receive a nomination - 8 19 submissions = divide the number of submissions by 4 and round to the nearest whole number - 2.
 In the case of ties, the closest number to the targeted number of nominations will prevail, unless there are fewer than three or more than seven nominations, in which case the Awards Committee will determine the number of nominations. - 3.
 Ties that include the possibility of the total number of nominations being 1 number from the target number of nominations break in favor of the higher possibility, e.g., 4 or 6 breaks to 6. - 4.
 Ties that include the possibility of the total number of nominations being 2 numbers from the target number of nominations break in favor of the lower possibility, e.g., 3 or 7 breaks to 3. - 5.
 Ties that include the possibility of the total number of nominations being 3 numbers from the target number of nominations are resolved by the Awards Committee, e.g., 2 or 8 does not automatically break and must go to the Awards Committee for a final decision. - 6.
 In some categories, there are distinct types of programs ("Tracks") vying for the requisite nomination slots in a system where the number of nominations is meted out proportionately to the number of entries.

 The minimum number of submissions required to include a track for nomination is 5% of the total number of submissions, provided the 5% is no less than three submissions.
+However, if a track receives zero votes, no nominations will emerge from that track.